l7mp/stunner/doc/WHY.md

   addition, it becomes very difficult to provision the resource requests and limits of each media server node: a `t2.small` (1 vCPU/2 GB mem) may be too small for a single video-conferencing room, while a `t2.xlarge` (8 vCPU/32 GB mem) is extremely costly for running, say, a single 2-party conference.
-Worse of all, you have to make the decision at installation time.
+Worse yet, you have to make the decision at installation time.

-* **It is a security nightmare.** Given today's operational reality, exposing an entire fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for malicious actors, is an adventurous undertaking, to say the least.
+* **It is a security nightmare.** Given today's operational reality, exposing a fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for potentially malicious access, is an adventurous undertaking, to say the least.
 Wouldn't it be nice to hide your media servers behind a secure perimeter defense mechanism (say, a Gateway) and lock down *all* uncontrolled access and nefarious business by running it over a private IP?